 While we all have been doing our best to keep the virus out of our daily lives, it is our frontline workers who have experienced a situation unlike anything before.
 Every day putting their lives at risk to save others.
-The Irish Nurses and Midwives Organisation (INMO) is calling for better protection and increased staff ahead of a second Covid-19 wave and one nurse explained the horror that came with contracting Covid-19 herself
+One nurse explained the horror that came with contracting Covid-19 herself to the Oireachtas committee.

 Twenty-seven-year-old Siobhan Murphy is a healthcare worker who contracted Covid-19 and was off work for 12 weeks as a result.

 She told the committee she had no previous or underlying health conditions and said, despite having competent practices and PPE, she contracted the virus (along with twelve of her colleagues) due to understaffing, being completely overwhelmed in her role as a nurse, extreme burnout and over-exposure to Covid-19.

 "The emotions I initially felt were buried by the physical impact of symptoms," she said as she describes the extreme distress of battling the virus in the same hospital she worked in to try and save patient's lives.
 "I was crippled with fatigue, bed-bound headaches and shortness of breath, which caused great distress as I felt I was suffocating."